Abbey Caves inquiry expected to examine why trip went ahead

 "And that's what they don't take into account, that if something goes wrong these children are going to be permanently affected by it."

-In its Education Outside The Classroom (EOTC) guidelines, the Ministry of Education stated no qualification was needed to lead most outdoor activities, with the exception of rafting.
+The Education Outside The Classroom (EOTC) guidelines on the Ministry of Education website state no qualification is needed to lead most outdoor activities, with the exception of rafting.

-It also said its analysis found incompetent leaders and ineffective supervision were major contributing factors when things went badly wrong.
+The guidelines, published in 2016, say an analysis of serious incidents found incompetent leaders and ineffective supervision were major contributing factors.

 By Niva Chittock of rnz.co.nz.